-The Internal 32kHz System Oscillator is one of the low frequency oscillator choices, which is selected via configuration option.
+The Internal 32kHz System Oscillator is the low frequency oscillator.
 It is a fully integrated RC oscillator with a typical frequency of 32kHz at 5V, requiring no external components for its implementation.
 Device trimming during the manufacturing process and the inclusion of internal frequency compensation circuits are used to ensure that the influence of the power supply voltage, temperature and process variations on the oscillation frequency are minimised.
 As a result, at a power supply of 5V and at a temperature of 25°C degrees, the fixed oscillation frequency of 32kHz will have a tolerance within 10%.